Khurramnaveed3233/Comprehensive-Analysis-of-Zomato-s-Restaurant-and-Customer-Data-to-Drive-Business-Growth/README.md

 - Provide Actionable Recommendations : Translate insights into clear, actionable steps for stakeholders to improve customer retention, increase revenue, and enhance overall service quality.

+# Business Questions Addressed

+The project addresses the following key business questions:

+Top-Performing Dishes and Restaurants :

+    What are the top 5 most-ordered dishes from a specific restaurant?
+    Which restaurants generate the highest revenue and have the best customer ratings?